Entry point: Dart

 In this example, the main function simply prints the text Hello, world! to the console when the program is run.
 This code will be executed automatically when the Dart program is run.

-It is important to note that while the main function is the default entry point for a Dart program, it is possible to specify a different entry point if needed.
+While the main function is the default entry point for a Dart program, it is possible to specify a different entry point if needed.
 This can be done using the @pragma("vm:entry-point") annotation in Dart.
 However, in most cases, the main function is the entry point that should be used for Dart programs.

 FORTRAN

 FORTRAN does not have a main subroutine or function.
 Instead a PROGRAM statement as the first line can be used to specify that a program unit is a main program, as shown below.
 The PROGRAM statement cannot be used for recursive calls.